bring our railway into public ownership

 • Public ownership of the railway would save around £1.5 billion a year - that money could reduce fares by 18% or pay for 100 miles of new railway track.

-• Since the pandemic, the government is guaranteeing the income of private rail companies anyway so the private sector isn’t taking any risk.
+• Since the pandemic, the government is guaranteeing the income of private rail companies so the private sector isn’t taking any risk.

 • Public ownership isn’t a silver bullet.
 Our railways also need proper funding.
 Investment is crucial and pays for itself.